BASQUE COUNTRYSIDE - GETARIA - RESTAURANTE ELKANO

 There are a couple of nice beaches in and around the town.

-Set on a crossroads above the harbour, Restaurante Elkano is currently rated as number 30 in the Best fifty restaurants in the world 2019 list.
+Set on a crossroads above the harbour of Getaria, Restaurante Elkano was rated as number 16 in the Best fifty restaurants in the world 2022 list.
+On driving past recently, we noticed the outside of the restaurant had been modernised.

 See here for full list www.theworlds50best.com